ADHD in children

 - Developmental history

-- Behaviour and performance across settings (home, school, and other social settings if applicable)
+- Behaviour at home, school, and social settings

 - Family history